apache/incubator-kie-tools/README.md

-# Kogito Serverless Workflow Operator
+# Kogito Serverless Operator

-Kogito Serverless Workflow CRD PoC
+The Kogito Serverless Operator is built in order to help the Kogito Serverless users to build and deploy easily on Kubernetes/Knative/OpenShift a service based on Kogito that it will be able to execute a workflow.

+The CustomResources defined and managed by this operator are the following:
+- Workflow

 # PreRequisites